cjdrake/boolexpr/doc/source/unfeatures.rst

 They are the only components that are not currently implemented in C++.
 The ``majority`` function uses syntax that is not compatible with Python 2.
-Whether or not Python 2 is ever supported is an interesting question.
+Currently, Python 2 isn't supported, but there is no good reason to rule that out.

 Preprocessor Usage
 ==================